Methods of payment Abuse

 - '8094:80'

-When the container is running, the application inside the container can listen or send data via the appropriate port.
-Users can interact with the application by accessing the container port that has been forwarded to the host machine.
+When the container is running, the application inside the container can listen or send data through the appropriate port.
+Users can interact with the application by accessing the container port that was forwarded to the host machine.

-To run the container ports, you will need to use the docker run command with the -p or --publish flag.
+To start container ports, you will need to use the docker run command with the -p or --publish flag.

-The syntax of the docker run command with the -p flag looks like this:
+The syntax for the docker run command with the -p flag is as follows:

 Where:

-<container port> is the port inside the container that will be accessible via the specified host port.
+<container-port> - the port within the container that will be reachable through the specified host port.

-<image_name> is the name of the container image that you want to run.
+<image_name> - the name of the container image you want to run.

 For example, to start a container with a web server on port 80 and proxy it to port 8080 of your host, you can use the following command: